 The Insurance and Reinsurance Law Review: Malta

 The insurance industry in Malta has experienced appreciable growth over the past 15 years and has been delivering excellent results.
-The insurance sector forms an integral and important part of the Maltese financial services industry, which currently contributes just over 12 per cent of Malta's gross domestic product.
+The insurance sector forms an integral and important part of the Maltese financial services industry, which currently contributes between eight and 12 per cent of Malta's gross domestic product.
 It has gradually evolved from a small number of local set-ups to approximately 79 insurance and reinsurance undertakings, of which 63 underwrite risks situated outside Malta.
 Another 455 foreign insurers based in the European Union are underwriting direct risks in Malta, making use of their 'passporting' rights on a services or establishment basis.

 Following the United Kingdom's exit from the European Union, Malta is the only remaining EU Member State to offer protected cell legislation.2 A protected cell company (PCC) allows for the creation of separate and segregated cells.
 The individual cells do not have separate legal personality and business is written through the PCC.
 This allows each cell to utilise the PCC's passport licence to write business directly throughout the European Union.
 The legal segregation of the cells means that the assets and liabilities of each cell are ring-fenced from each other, with each cell having a distinct pool of assets and liabilities that remain separate from the assets and liabilities of other cells and from the core of the PCC.
 A cell is only required to satisfy its own notional solvency capital requirements and the cells are not required to individually satisfy the minimum capital requirements that can be satisfied by the PCC as a whole.
 Also, there may be situations where a PCC may permit its cell or cells to utilise a part of the excess capital held by the core to meet their capital requirements under the EU Solvency II regime (Solvency II).